Posted by Niche Recruitment

 Not having any experience is a real Catch-22 and often feels like a hopeless circle.
 You can’t get a job because you have no experience, but you have no experience because you can’t seem to get a job (waah!).
 This can often feel like a huge disadvantage before you’ve even walked through the door at an interview, however, there is hope and Niche Recruitment are here to help!
 We’ve put together our top tips on how to nail an interview EVEN when you lack experience…

-- Be confident – Confidence (in the right amount) is crucial in an interview but even more so when you’re fighting the lack of experience battle.
+- Be confident – Confidence (in the right amount) is crucial in an interview.
+However, it is even more so when you’re fighting the lack of experience battle.
 If you’ve made it to the interview stage, it’s unlikely that your experience, or lack of, is a deal-breaker for your potential new employer at this point.

 - Stand out on social media – but for all the right reasons – be careful with this one!
 It’s important to use your social media platforms as a way of increasing your social presence; interacting with the company you’re interested in working for is a great way to do this.
 Why not share the company’s blog post or join in discussion posts by commenting?
 Whether it’s the Marketing Intern or Head of Marketing managing the page, it’s a good way to get your name recognised!
 It’s a soft introduction and a brilliant way to show your passion and enthusiasm.
 LinkedIn and Twitter are the perfect professional platforms for this.